vrabbi/lab-carvel-bundles/workshop/content/exercises/21-exclusion-rules.md

 fields which are injected by the Educates operator, or more precisely by the operator framework it uses.
-As these fields represent state information and are updated after any change to the custom resource, they would always show as changing each time a change has made but aren't actually relevant in the context of any changes we would make, being an internal detail of how the operator functions.
+As these fields represent state information and are updated after any change to the custom resource, they would always show as changing each time a change was made but aren't actually relevant in the context of any changes we would make, being an internal detail of how the operator functions.